 How Do You Combine Pictures And Shapes In Powerpoint?

 Follow these steps to combine shapes with pictures in PowerPoint:

 - Select a Blank slide.
-Now change the layout from the Home tab to Two Content option.
+Now change the layout from the Home tab to the Two Content option.

-- Send this picture behind the shape by right-clicking and choosing the send to back option.
+- Send this picture behind the shape by right-clicking and choosing the send-to-back option.